Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Uh... we’re gonna meet him for dinner, later."

 "Awesome."
 She reached behind her back, undid her top and threw it contemptuously to one side.
-"God, once sand gets into that thing…"
+"God, once sand gets into that thing..."

 "...ow?"
 Adam suggested.